JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2022.md

 : `GridDataRequest` is a part of new API for async loading of table data.
 It's not possible to keep old method with default implementation because `DataProducer` will no longer have dependency on `DataRequest`.
 Plugins need to be recompiled to maintain bytecode compatibility.

 `com.intellij.database.datagrid.DataRequest.RawQueryRequest.afterLastRowAdded(DataRequest.Context, int)` method parameter type changed from `DataRequest.Context` to `GridDataRequest.Context`
 : The signature of the method was changed in the interface `com.intellij.database.datagrid.DataConsumer` that is now a part of new API for async loading of table data.
-Change the parameter type of overriden the method and recompile plugin to maintain bytecode compatibility.
+Change the parameter type of the overridden method and recompile plugin to maintain bytecode compatibility.

-`com.intellij.database.datagrid.DataConsumer#addRows(DataRequest.Context, List<DataConsumer.Row>)` method parameter type changed from `DataRequest.Context` to `GridDataRequest.Context`
+`com.intellij.database.datagrid.DataConsumer.addRows(DataRequest.Context, List<DataConsumer.Row>)` method parameter type changed from `DataRequest.Context` to `GridDataRequest.Context`
 : The signature of the method was changed in the interface `com.intellij.database.datagrid.DataConsumer` that is now a part of new API for async loading of table data.
-Change the perameter type of the overriden method and recompile plugin to maintain bytecode compatibility.
+Change the parameter type of the overridden method and recompile plugin to maintain bytecode compatibility.

-`com.intellij.database.datagrid.DataConsumer#addRows(DataRequest.Context, List<DataConsumer.Row>)` method parameter type changed from `List<DataConsumer.Row>` to `List<? extends GridRow>`
+`com.intellij.database.datagrid.DataConsumer.addRows(DataRequest.Context, List<DataConsumer.Row>)` method parameter type changed from `List<DataConsumer.Row>` to `List<? extends GridRow>`
 : The signature of the method was changed in the interface `com.intellij.database.datagrid.DataConsumer` that is now a part of new API for async loading of table data.
-Change the perameter type of the overriden method and recompile plugin to maintain bytecode compatibility.
+Change the parameter type of the overridden method and recompile plugin to maintain bytecode compatibility.